Oussamaosman02/php-tuto-old/src/pages/index.md

 if (condition) {
     // code to be executed if condition is true
 } else {
-    // if the above code it's not true, this code will be executed }
+    // if the above code it's not true,
+    //this code will be executed
+}
 ```